TICKETS TO 2016 PERFORMANCE AVAILABLE NOW!

 Over the course of the program, the group will:

-stage and perform the original script before a public audience for two performances at the end of the program.
+- Stage and perform their original script before a public audience for two performances.

 WHY THE EXTRA Rs